wcarmon/docs/cloud/vpc.aws.md

         - connects your VPC to the (public) internet
         - logical connection between VPC and internet
         - This is the **only way** to connect VPC to the public internet
+        - Allows instances with public IP to connect to the internet (eg. a public NAT Gateway)
     - **NAT Gateway (NGW)**:
         - **N**etwork **A**ddress **T**ranslation
         - Forwards traffic